-- Quarterly Meetings The Commission holds four quarterly meetings around the state to discuss the business of the Commission and promote issues of importance to women.
-Notice of these public meetings is filed with the Secretary of State, and the public is welcome and encouraged to attend. - Planning Meeting Coinciding with one of the quarterly meetings, the planning meeting is a time for the Commissioners, Ex-Officio Members, and staff to evaluate the fiscal year and strategic plan. - Committee Meetings The Commissioners, Ex-Officio Members, members of the public, and staff meet to plan programs and publications. - Executive Committee Meetings The Executive Committee, comprised of the Executive Director, Chair, Vice Chair, and DHHR Ex-Officio, convene as needed. - Interns The Commission receives assistance from and provides office experience for Charleston Job Corps Interns and Title V Senior Employment Services Workers.
+- Quarterly Meetings The Commission holds four quarterly meetings to discuss the business of the • Commission and promote issues of importance to women.
+Notice of these public meetings is filed with the Secretary of State and the public is welcome and encouraged to attend. - Planning Meeting - Coinciding with one of the quarterly meetings, the planning meeting is a time for the Commissioners, ex officio members, and staff to evaluate the fiscal year and strategic plan. - Committee Meetings The Commissioners, ex officio members, members of the public, and staff meet • to plan programs and publications. - Interns The Commission receives assistance from and provides office experience for Charleston Job Corps interns and Title V Senior Employment Services Workers.